 Historical displays and an exciting diorama provide a glimpse into oil history.
-A train still chugs through the valley and stops at the Train Station in Petroleum Centre, just as it did over 100 years ago!
+A train still chugs through the valley and stops at the Train Station in Petroleum Centre, just as it did more than 100 years ago!

 These full-scale, three-dimensional landscapes contain buildings, machinery, equipment, and materials that replicate the historic landscape.
 Similar to a movie set, the buildings are empty and the machinery does not work, but the tableaus give an idea of historic periods at Oil Creek.

-This site has an engine house, various pumping jacks, and stock tanks.
-From the 1940s until the 1960s, Ma-and-Pa oil operations drilled and pumped oil using a gas engine to pump several wells -- with the wells supplying gas to run the engine.
+Hunt Farm Tableau: This site has an engine house, various pumping jacks, and stock tanks.
+From the 1940s until the 1960s, “Ma and Pa” oil operations drilled and pumped oil using a gas engine to pump several wells -- with the wells supplying gas to run the engine.
 The long rod lines carried the power from the central engine to the distant wells.

 Oil Creek is home to four beautiful waterfalls.
 The best time to view the falls is early to late spring.

-The park offers a wide variety of environmental education, recreational, and interpretive programs.
+The park offers a wide variety of environmental education and recreational programs.
 Through hands-on activities, guided walks, and evening programs, participants gain appreciation, understanding, and develop a sense of stewardship toward natural and cultural resources.

 Curriculum-based environmental education programs are available to schools and youth groups.
 Teacher workshops are available.
 Group programs must be arranged in advance and may be scheduled by calling the park office.